Knowing the end goal and what our 'eating-the-blades-of-grass' moment should be like.

 The Wimbledon champ explained: “Since I always dreamed of winning Wimbledon, I wanted to make it special when I got to that moment.
 It was never if, it was always when because I visualised it so strong, I knew the dream was going to be realised.
 I thought I should do something special.
 It’s Wimbledon, you can’t just scream and roll around, so I thought, I might as well just have a little bit of the grass.
 It became a little bit of tradition.
 I’ve done it four times.”

-While listening I tried to imagine life as a child with a Novak-like dream that would be seen through to reality.
-I watched Novak speak passionately as I wondered what it must be like to have such a keen sense of knowing that a life’s ambition will be a ‘when’ and not an ‘if’.
+While listening I tried to imagine life as a child; one with a Novak-like dream that would be seen through to reality.
+While watching Novak speak passionately I began to wonder what it must be like to have such a keen sense of knowing that the fulfilment of a life’s ambition can be a ‘when’, not an ‘if’.

 At Future Point 4 Business our ambition is around the when, not the if.
-While much of our focus on branding is in the delivery of high-quality materials that promote business ideas in the present, our attention to brand and brand planning is for the future.
-It is about understanding what the end goal should be, what the 'eating-the-blade-of-grass' moment should be like.
+While much of our focus on branding is upon the delivery of high-quality materials offline as well as online services that promote business ideas in the present, our attention to brand and brand planning is for the future.
+It is about understanding what the end goal should be, what the 'eating-the-blades-of-grass' moment should be like.

 Common business lore has held that approximately 50 per cent of businesses fail in the first year, with this number increasing dramatically within the first 5 years of business start-up.

 There will be as many reasons for why businesses start as they do fail.
-However, the common reasons behind any failure will be due to insufficient planning at outset and a lack of ongoing planning maintenance that must follow.
-Planning that is set out will often be to secure start-up funding or borrowing for product development etc. and too often this will be with a shorter term view, which isn’t the same as planning with the end in mind.
-It won’t lead to a Djokovic ‘eating-the-blade-of-grass' moment.
+However, the common reasons behind any failure will be due to insufficient planning at outset and a lack of ongoing planning maintenance to follow.
+Planning that has been set out will often be to secure start-up funding or borrowing for product development etc. and too often this will be with a shorter term view, which isn’t the same as planning with the end in mind.
+It won’t lead to a Djokovic ‘eating-the-blades-of-grass' moment.

 Planning is a process of thinking and is a fundamental property of intelligent behaviour that determines the range of activities required to happen to achieve a desired goal.
 It is first and foremost the necessary activity to achieve end-game results.
-However, this activity also requires maintenance, as circumstances, both internally and externally, change to create fresh demands.
+This activity requires discipline and regular review, as circumstances, both internally and externally, change to create fresh demands.

-While we may be past our childhood aspirations and the potential to realise a life-long dream, our business goals are all to play for.
+Perhaps we are past our childhood aspirations and the potential to realise a life-long dream.
+Our business goals, however, are all to play for.
 As for whether our business goals are a ‘when’ rather than an ‘if’, this will be down to our preparedness and willingness to plan our business brand with the end in mind.
+Enjoy your grass!

 Author: Phillipe Avery